Happyr/TranslationBundle/README.md

 * Easy to download all translations from https://localise.biz
 * Support for multiple projects
-* Create new translation assets by the WebProfiler toolbar
+* Create new translation assets by the Symfony WebProfiler
+* Edit, flag and synchronize the translation via the Symfony WebProfiler

 ## Usage